Rick and Bubba

-The show ended on Friday, December 13, 2024, when Bill "Bubba" Bussey decided to step down from full time broadcasting.
+The show ended on Friday, December 13, 2024, when Bill "Bubba" Bussey's contract was not renewed.
 In January 2025, The Rick Burgess Show premiered, with most of the cast remaining and most of the affiliated radio stations continuing to carry the program.

 The Rick and Bubba Radio Show

 The radio program began on January 8, 1994.
 Rick Burgess was hosting the wake-up show on 103.7 WQEN in the Birmingham radio market and asked the station's chief engineer, Bill "Bubba" Bussey, to co-host it with him.
 The pairing proved successful.
 It later moved to 94.5 WYSF in Birmingham.
 And since 2007, it has been the morning show on WZZK-FM, a country music station.

 On February 11, 2008, the broadcast location of the show moved to the "Rick and Bubba Broadcast Plaza and Teleport" in Vestavia Hills, which houses the studio as well as management offices for the show.
 This location allows fans to see the show from the sidewalk inside Vestavia Hills City Center, as well as from the "Golden Ticket" seats inside the studio.

 In March 2009, The Rick and Bubba Show was heard on XM Radio Channel 158, but is no longer available on satellite radio.

 A televised version of the show premiered November 1, 2012 on Heartland.
 It lasted until February 1, 2016.
 It had also been seen on the Turner South Network.

 In January 2022, The Rick and Bubba Show moved to their "No Name Studio" at SummitMedia in Birmingham.
 SummitMedia owns WZZK-FM and its facilities have studios for several radio stations that broadcast across the area.

 On February 1, 2024, after their 7:00 am break, Rick and Bubba announced their co-hosted show would be ending.
 The pair continued on the air until their 'Big Year Ender' on December 13, 2024.

 In January 2025, the program was rebranded to "The Rick Burgess Show" with the same crew members continuing in their roles.
 Helmsey departed the show on August 16, 2024, to coach the men and women tennis teams at Jacksonville State University.
 On November 27, 2024, Bubba announced he would launch a podcast starting in 2025 called “Bubba on the Lake”.